 Lucid History with Saudi Arabia

-Going back to September of 2018, when Lucid Motors was still seeking funding to get production going, they announced that they were in talks with the Public Investment Fund of Saudi Arabia (PIF) regarding a funding investment of over $1 billion.
+Going back to September of 2018, when Lucid, the EV manufacturer, was still seeking funding to get production going, they announced that they were in talks with the Public Investment Fund of Saudi Arabia (PIF) regarding a funding investment of over $1 billion.

 The long-term relationship between Lucid and PIF finally materialized into an agreement to begin operations in Saudi Arabia.

-Agreements were announced by Lucid in February 2022 to eventually bring their advanced automotive manufacturing to King Abdullah Economic City (KAEC) in Saudi Arabia to address global demand after years of rumors surrounding Lucid building a plant in Saudi Arabia.
+Agreements were announced by Lucid, the eV manufacturer, in February 2022 to eventually bring their advanced automotive manufacturing to King Abdullah Economic City (KAEC) in Saudi Arabia to address global demand after years of rumors surrounding Lucid building a plant in Saudi Arabia.

-Lucid plans to establish operations at KAEC for re-assembly of Lucid Air vehicle “kits” that are pre-manufactured at the company’s Casa Grande facility in Arizona, and over time, for the production of complete vehicles.
+Lucid plans to establish operations at KAEC to re-assemble Lucid Air vehicle “kits” that are pre-manufactured at the company’s Casa Grande facility in Arizona, and over time, for the production of complete vehicles.
 The company plans to manufacture up to 150,000 vehicles per year at the KAEC facility.
 Construction is expected to start in early 2022.